awsdocs/amazon-redshift-developer-guide/doc_source/r_SVCS_COMPILE.md

 Records compile time and location for each query segment of queries, including queries run on a scaling cluster as well as queries run on the main cluster\.

+**Note**
+System views with the prefix SVCS provide details about queries on both the main and concurrency scaling clusters\.
+The views are similar to the views with the prefix SVL except that the SVL views provide information only for queries run on the main cluster\.

 SVCS\_COMPILE is visible to all users\.

 ## Table Columns<a name="r_SVCS_COMPILE-table-rows"></a>